rust-lang/async-book/src/02_execution/04_executor.md

 In this section, we'll write our own simple executor capable of running a large number of top-level futures to completion concurrently.

-For this one, we're going to have to include the `futures` crate in order to get the `ArcWake` trait, which provides an easy way to construct a `Waker`.
+For this example, we depend on the `futures` crate for the `ArcWake` trait, which provides an easy way to construct a `Waker`.

 ```toml
 [package]